 Golden Triangle & South India Temples

 Experience a taste of India on this outstanding tour of the country’s most fabled sights.
-Explore the Golden Triangle that combines the country’s capital city Delhi to the wondrous sites of the Mughal capital of Agra, the legendary Fatehpur Sikri, and the Pink City of Jaipur.
+Explore the Golden Triangle that combines the country’s capital city Delhi with the wondrous sites of the Mughal capital of Agra, the legendary Fatehpur Sikri, and the Pink City of Jaipur.
 Then fly to South India colonial port city Chennai.
 Explore the city and advance to visit Kanchipuram & Mahabalipuram & Pondicherry.
 Continue to visit UNESCO WHS of the Great Living Chola Temples at Gangaikonda Cholapuram, Darasuram & Tanjore.
 See some largest active temples in India at Trichy and Madurai.

 🏁 Tour Itinerary: Golden Triangle & South India Temples